APSL/docker-thumbor/README.md

 Consider to use the docker-thumbor-nginx image to use nginx like a first cache.
 The nginx cache check if the file exists in a shared volume (file_storage) after to send the request to thumbor (automated failover).
 We propose two thumbor images aspl/thumbor and apsl/thumbor-multiprocess.
-The first one (monoprocess) to use under a docker organization tool and the second one if you need to deploy in one host and scale up easy.
+The first one (monoprocess) to use under a docker organization tool and the second one use circus to increase the number of thumbor processes.
+Use multiprocess if you need to deploy in one host and scale up.
+The remotecv could be scaled increasing the number of docker images using the same redis queue.

 Description